noaburt/makeccproj/README.md

 ### Install.sh

-Then source the install script to finish the setup, you will need to enter root password to install to correct dir
+Then source the install script to finish the setup (you will need to enter root password to install to correct path)
 ```
 $ cd makeccproj
 $ source ./install.sh